Weakly Private Information Retrieval from Heterogeneously Trusted Servers: Introduction

 In certain scenarios, absolute privacy may not be a critical requirement.
-In these cases, users might tolerate a scenario where servers can guess the identity of the desired message with low confidence.
-This leads to the concept of Weakly Private Information Retrieval (W-PIR), which imposes a more relaxed privacy constraint \cite{Asonov2002,Toledo2016,Samy2019,ZhuqingJia2019,Lin2019,Zhou2020a,Lin2021,Samy2021,lin2021capacity}.
-In exchange for the loss of privacy, a higher retrieval rate can be attained.
+In these cases, users might tolerate a scenario in which servers can guess the identity of the desired message with low confidence.
+This leads to the concept of Weakly Private Information Retrieval (W-PIR), which imposes a more relaxed privacy constraint \cite{Asonov2002,Toledo2016,Samy2019,ZhuqingJia2019,Lin2019,Zhou2020a,Lin2021,Samy2021,lin2021capacity,yakimenka2022optimal}.
+In exchange for loss of privacy, a higher retrieval rate can be achieved.
 The assessment of privacy leakage in W-PIR has been approached through several different metrics.
-Differential privacy was utilized in \cite{Toledo2016,Samy2019}; conditional entropy was used in \cite{ZhuqingJia2019}; mutual information (MI) was used in \cite{Lin2019}, and the maximal leakage (Max-L) metric (see \cite{Issa2020}) was adopted in \cite{Zhou2020a,Lin2021,qian2022improved}.
+Differential privacy was used in \cite{Toledo2016,Samy2019}; conditional entropy was used in \cite{ZhuqingJia2019}; mutual information (MI) was used in \cite{Lin2019}; and the maximal leakage (Max-L) metric (see \cite{Issa2020}) was adopted in \cite{Zhou2020a,Lin2021,qian2022improved}.
 The W-PIR code in \cite{Zhou2020a} was obtained by breaking the uniform distribution on the retrieval patterns in the TSC code, which increasingly favors the direct download pattern in the code as the privacy requirement is relaxed.
-The improved construction in \cite{qian2022improved} is based on the observation that at the high leakage regime, directly retrieving the desired message becomes increasingly efficient, effectively reducing the overall cost of the retrieval process in scenarios with higher permissible leakage levels.
+The improved construction in \cite{qian2022improved} is based on the observation that in the high leakage regime, the direct retrieval of the desired message becomes increasingly efficient, effectively reducing the overall cost of the retrieval process in scenarios with higher permissible leakage levels.